 Small white-picket gates lead off the main pathway onto roomy outdoor terraces.
 Inside, arched ceilings and whitewashed walls give the feeling of sleeping within a cave on the cliffs.
 The beds are supremely comfy, and the bathrooms are enviably spacious and come with powerful rainfall showers.
 As for the décor, expect muted greys, beiges and whites – a minimalist delight.
 Footstools, coffee tables and ornate chairs add to the sense of old-school romance.

-Snacks and cocktails can be ordered to your lounger from The Katikies Pool Bar and Restaurant; and later you can toast the sunset with a glass of fizz and a selection of sushi and shellfish at Seltz Champagne Bar and Restaurant.
-The standout option for dinner though is no doubt the intimate, candle-lit Mikrasia.
-Dining in here feels rather like eating out in a secret treehouse – there are just a handful of tables and the carved wooden panels and potted plants makes it feel rather tucked away, even though the sea views stretch out for miles.
+Snacks and cocktails can be ordered to your lounger from Infinity Pool Bar and Restaurant; and later you can toast the sunset with a glass of fizz.
+The option for dinner is no doubt the intimate, candle-lit Petra.
+Dining in here feels rather like eating out on a private terrace – there are just a handful of tables even though the sea views stretch out for miles.
 Dishes are inspired by Greek Anatolian roots and are prettily plated, with the seafood being the highlight.
-Try the fisherman’s soup for a sublime mix of cod, clams and sea urchins.

 Breakfast is an impressive buffet spread, with all the usual suspects and much, much more besides.
 There’s even an entire section dedicated to desserts.
 You can also order à la carte dishes, such as a Greek take on poached eggs served on a soft bun with tomato and cheese mousse.
 Enjoy it all either at the restaurant or in the privacy of your room.

-Headlining the facilities are the three infinity pools, each with superb views.
-There's also a small spa, with two treatment rooms as well as a boutique and library.
-Guests can make use of the facilities at its sister hotels, too, such as a gym and larger spa at Kirini, which is a 10-minute walk or two-minute transfer away.
+Headlining the facilities are the infinity pools, with superb views.
 For a really special day out, ask the concierge about organising a trip on one of the hotel's boats, heading out to secluded swimming spots for a barbecue lunch on the water.
 Sheer perfection!